United Arab Emirates

 U.S.-United Arab Emirates Trade Facts

-Reported U.S. direct investment in the United Arab Emirates is led by the wholesale trade, and manufacturing sectors.
+Reported U.S. direct investment in the United Arab Emirates is led by the finance/insurance sector.

 The distribution of United Arab Emirates FDI in the United States was not available.